EcmaTC53/docs/src/content/docs/glossary.md

 System management bus: an extension of the [I<sup>2</sup>C protocol](#i2c) defined to communicate with low-bandwidth devices with stricter requirements in clock frequency range (10kHz to 100 kHz), voltage, and timing.

+## SPI

+Serial Peripheral Interface; a [controller/peripheral](https://learn.sparkfun.com/tutorials/serial-peripheral-interface-spi#receiving-data) communication protocol that provides synchronous [serial](#serial) data transfer.
+Requires a minimum of 3 lines in addition to the power connections.

 ## TX

 Transmit: the wire in a [UART](/glossary/#uart) interface which sends data to the controlled device.